3.5. Constants, Enumerations, Global variables

 let blah = "I'm string constant which is declared on the same line as variable"

 Constants are always globally scoped from the moment they are declared.
-Any subsequential code can reference them.
+Any subsequent code can reference them.

 Constants can be shared:

-Shared constants point to the same memory in different instances of Context.
-They are initialized once during the first context initialization.
+Shared constants point to the same memory across all Context instances and are initialized once, during the first context initialization.

 Mutable global variables are defined as: